o-ran-sc/nonrtric/test/prodstub/README.md

 | 8093     | https |

 The dir cert contains a self-signed cert.
 Use the script generate_cert_and_key.sh to generate a new certificate and key.
 The password of the certificate must be set 'test'.
-The same urls are availables on both the http port 8092 and the https port 8093.
+The same urls are available on both the http port 8092 and the https port 8093.
 If using curl and https, the flag -k shall be given to make curl ignore checking the certificate.

 ### Prodstub interface